kaunel85/ong-bylaws/bylaws.md

 11. If a Member is found to possess or consume alcohol, marijuana, or illegal substances on Ontario Gamma property, the alcohol, marijuana, or illegal substance is to be confiscated and promptly disposed of by the Vice President, Warden, or if available a CAB member or Steel City Club representative.
 A Judiciary Committee meeting will be called automatically.
     1. For any offence, the Executive Committee may decide that extreme circumstances may have occurred.
 If such extreme circumstances exist, the Executive Committee may motion for an immediate Membership review as prescribed by The Code.

-12. All Active Members with a previous semester GPA of below a 7, or cumulative GPA below 6, will be subject to the Scholarship Plan as defined by the Scholarship Chairman.
+12. All Active Members with a previous semester GPA below a 7, or cumulative GPA below 6, will be subject to the Scholarship Plan as defined by the Scholarship Chairman.
 The Scholarship Plan will be approved by the Executive Committee at the beginning of each academic year.
     1. Should a Member fail to follow the Scholarship Plan, they will be called to appear before the Executive Committee and the Scholarship Chairman to explain their actions.
+This meeting is focussed on getting the member on board with the program using positive means.
 The resolution of this meeting will be required to be minuted and made available to the Chapter.
     2. The Scholarship Plan will be attached to these bylaws as Appendix C.

 ## ARTICLE II: MEETINGS OF THE ACTIVE CHAPTER